The 20 Best Mitochondrial Complex 1 Deficiency Doctors in Taiwan

 Hsinchu, TNQ, TW

-Yi-chung Lee practices in Hsinchu, Taiwan.
+Yi-chung Lee practices practicing medicine in Hsinchu, Taiwan.
 Lee is rated as an Experienced expert by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-Their top areas of expertise are Cerebral Autosomal Dominant Arteriopathy with Subcortical Infarcts and Leukoencephalopathy, Neuronal Intranuclear Inclusion Disease (NIID), Charcot-Marie-Tooth Disease, and Spastic Paraplegia Type 7.
+They are also highly rated in 19 other conditions, according to our data.
+Their clinical expertise encompasses Cerebral Autosomal Dominant Arteriopathy with Subcortical Infarcts and Leukoencephalopathy, Neuronal Intranuclear Inclusion Disease (NIID), Spastic Paraplegia Type 2, and Spastic Paraplegia Type 7.

 Experienced in Mitochondrial Complex 1 Deficiency